 Do I need a flu vaccine or pneumococcal vaccine?

-You have a long-term health problem, such as diabetes, lung disease, heart disease, liver disease, sickle cell disease, alcoholism, leaks of cerebrospinal fluid (this fluid surrounds the brain and spine) or a cochlear implant (a device put inside your ear to help with hearing loss)
+have a long-term health problem, such as diabetes, lung disease, heart disease, liver disease, sickle cell disease, alcoholism, leaks of cerebrospinal fluid (this fluid surrounds the brain and spine) or a cochlear implant (a device put inside your ear to help with hearing loss)

-You live in a nursing home.
+live in a nursing home

-People of any age with certain long-term (chronic) conditions, such as asthma, diabetes, or heart disease
+people of any age with certain long-term (chronic) conditions, such as asthma, diabetes, or heart disease

-People who live in nursing homes and other long-term care facilities
+people who live in nursing homes and other long-term care facilities

-Anyone who comes in to regular contact with, or looks after, children who are younger than 6 months old (these children are too young to be vaccinated)
+anyone who comes in to regular contact with, or looks after, children who are younger than 6 months old (these children are too young to be vaccinated)

-Anyone who has contact with someone who could get serious health problems if they get the flu.
+anyone who has contact with someone who could get serious health problems if they get the flu.